SUBSCRIBE to

 ph. none

-Los Compadres’ first truck near the Embarcadero was such a success, management decided to invest in a second slabwheeler, hurl a cubic ton of red paint at it, and park it in a corner lot a few blocks south of City Hall.
-Most importantly, the burritowork is strong.
+Los Compadres’ first truck near the Embarcadero was such a smashing success, management decided to invest in a second slabwheeler, hurl a metric ton of red paint at it, and park it in a corner lot a few blocks south of City Hall.
+Most importantly, the burritowork here is strong.
 Minimal outdoor seating.
 Closed/absent evenings and weekends.
 Cash only.

 Will My Health Be Violated?